MartinSeeler/dense-tick-file-format/src/main/tut/demo.md

 ## Conclusion

-By developing our own binary protocol to store stock prices as ordered time series, we could improve the storage efficiency by nearly 90%.
+By developing our own binary protocol to store stock prices as ordered time series, we were able to improve the storage efficiency by nearly 90%.
 We started with 232 bits for one tick in CSV format and improved the storage needed step by step.
-We started with storing integers instead of double values.
-After that, we switched to delta encoding in combination with variable length encoded integers to make use of the small price changes for each change.
+The first step was storing integers instead of double values.
+After that, we switched to *delta encoding* in combination with *variable length encoded integers* to make use of the small price changes for each price update.
-Whenever we have structured data and we care about efficient memory usage, it makes sense to use libraries like Scodec to represent your own codec.
+Whenever we have structured data and we care about efficient memory usage, it makes sense to consider building your own binary file protocol by using easy libraries like Scodec to represent your own codec.

 In the next part of this series, we will use Akka Streams to build a Source and a Sink to read and write huge files